Sustainability at Bidfood

 Health and wellbeing

 At Bidfood, we recognise that the only way to achieve our vision is to have great people who are healthy, happy and motivated to be at their best and thrive in a business that truly cares.
 That’s why we have developed a health and wellbeing strategy that focuses on and drives the importance of wellbeing for all employees.
-We are incredibly proud to have won the Health and Wellbeing category at the Employee Experience Awards and the Best HR Initiative category at the Food and Drink Federation Awards throughout 2023.
+We are incredibly proud to have won the Health and Wellbeing category at the Employee Experience Awards and the Best HR Initiative category at the Food and Drink Federation Awards September 2023.

 Sustainability Coordinators